-- 1. Fill out a Resource Application available in the Dwight Hall office (also included in the Coordinator's Handbook).
-This application also requires that you submit a comprehensive, detailed budget for the semester. - 2.
-Submit the Resource Application to the Financial Coordinator's mailbox (to the right as you enter Dwight Hall). - 3.
-The Dwight Hall Executive Committee will review the application.
-If there are any questions, or if additional information is required, applicant groups may be asked to make a presentation to the Executive Committee, or to resubmit the application.

-- 4. Attached budgets should include a section of cumulative income and cumulative expenditures.
+- 1. Fill out a Resource Application available during the first month of the semester in the Dwight Hall office (also included in the Coordinator's Handbook).
+This application also requires that you submit a comprehensive, detailed budget for the semester, as well as a detailed budget of actual expenses for the last semester.
+The Resource Allocation committee will not distribute funding if detailed budgets are not submitted. - 2.
+Submit the Resource Application to the Financial Coordinator's mailbox (to the right as you enter Dwight Hall) by the indicated deadline. - 3.
+The Dwight Hall Executive Committee's Resource Allocation Committee will review the application.
+If there are any questions, or if additional information is required, applicant groups may be asked to make a presentation to the Executive Committee, or to resubmit the application. - 4.
+Attached budgets should include a section of cumulative income and cumulative expenditures.
 Expenses should be line-itemized (i.e. if you have food, postage costs, school supplies, they can be totaled up in a table form), but more specific receipts under each category should also be included.
 If you receive funding from more than one source, please include a table indicating these other sources. - 5.
 The General Secretary/Business Manager will write your group a check for the approved amount if your group has a checking account.
 If your group does not have a checking account, your group can only receive funding with clearly documented receipts.
-If this is the case, you will need to fill out a yellow expense form located in the DH office.
-(For more details, see "Expense Forms.")
 For everyone's convenience, checking accounts are strongly encouraged.